skcm.org - Logo The Society of King Charles the Martyr-Masthead

 The Parish Church of King Charles the Martyr, Shelland, Suffolk

-The church of 1330 was rebuilt in1646 by the local landowner, Thomas Cropley and soon after rededicated to the King, a courageous act during the Civil War.
+The church of 1330 was rebuilt in 1646 by the local landowner, Thomas Cropley and soon after dedicated to King Charles the Martyr, a courageous act during the Commonwealth.

-image: The Chapel of King Charles the Martyr, Guildford Cathedral.
+The Parish Church of King Charles the Martyr, Guildford Cathedral

 Guildford Cathedral, Guildford, Surrey